Birth Control Apps Find A Big Market In 'Contraception Deserts'

 Rachel Ralph works long hours at an accounting firm in Oakland, Calif., and coordinates much of her life via the apps on her phone.

-So when she first heard several months ago that she could order her usual brand of birth control pills via an app, and have them delivered to her doorstep in a day or two, it seemed perfect.
+So when she first heard several months ago that she could order her usual brand of birth control pills via an app and have them delivered to her doorstep in a day or two, it seemed perfect.
 She was working 12-hour days.

-"Food was delivered, dinner was often delivered," Ralph says.
+"Food was delivered; dinner was often delivered," Ralph says.
 "Anything I could get sent to my house with little effort — the better."

 Ralph ordered a three-month supply of pills via the app of a San Francisco-based company called NURX.
 It's one of several digital ventures, including Maven and Lemonaid Health, that now provide several types of hormonal contraception without requiring a live visit to a doctor or other health care provider.